 Starting from Junos OS Release 17.4R1, Junos node slicing supports multiversion software compatibility, enabling the BSYS to interoperate with a guest network function (GNF) which runs a Junos OS version that is higher than the software version of the BSYS.
 This feature supports a range of up to two versions between GNF and BSYS.
 That is, the GNF software can be two versions higher than the BSYS software.
 Both BSYS and GNF must meet a minimum version requirement of Junos OS Release 17.4R1.

 The restrictions in multiversion support are also applicable to the unified ISSU upgrade process.

 While JDM software versioning does not have a similar restriction with respect to the GNF or BSYS software versions, we recommend that you regularly update the JDM software.
 A JDM upgrade does not affect any of the running GNFs.

-The MX-SPC3 Services Card is a Services Processing Card (SPC) that provides additional processing power to run the Next Gen Services on the MX Series routers.
 In a Junos node slicing setup, you can use both MX-SPC3 and MS-MPC on the same chassis but on different GNF Routing Engines.
-However, the MX-SPC3 comes online only if you have enabled Next Gen Services at GNF.
-If you have not enabled Next Gen Services, only the MS-MPC comes online
+If you have enabled Next Gen Services at GNF, by using request system enable unified-services, the MX-SPC3 comes online.
+If you have not enabled Next Gen Services, the MS-MPC comes online.

-The software installation/upgrade of an MX-SPC3 card happens along with its GNF Routing Engine software installation/upgrade.
+The software installation or upgrade of an MX-SPC3 card happens when you install or upgrade the associated GNF Routing Engine.